-- Scalable series: These are abstract data types for series of scalar or vector values, which allow temporal series of audio descriptors to be represented in a scalable fashion.
-These are one of the foundations of low-level description tools. - Audio description framework: This is a collection of low-level audio descriptors (features), which include waveform envelope, spectrum envelope, audio power, spectrum centroid, spectrum spread, fundamental frequency, and harmonicity.
-Many of these descriptors are similar or identical to the audio features we discussed in Section 7.
+- Scalable series These are abstract data types for series of scalar or vector values, which allow temporal series of audio descriptors to be represented in a scalable fashion.
+These are one of the foundations of low-level description tools. - Audio description framework This is a collection of low-level audio descriptors (features), which include waveform envelope, spectrum envelope, audio power, spectrum centroid, spectrum spread, fundamental frequency, and harmonicity.
+Many of these descriptors are similar or identical to the audio features we discussed in Section VII.
 In the MPEG compressed audio (where the signal is subband coded), extractions of some of these low-level descriptors like waveform envelope and audio power are straightforward.

-For other descriptors, such as spectrum envelope, centroid, spread, and fundamental frequency (pitch), subband coefficients can be used directly for estimation, without the need to fully decode the MPEG audio (Huang and Liu, 1998; Patel and Sethi, 1995; Wang et al., 1997).
+For other descriptors, such as spectrum envelope, centroid, spread, and fundamental frequency (pitch), subband coefficients can be used directly for estimation, without the need to fully decode the MPEG audio [24, 41, 60].

-Silence: Silence descriptor describes silent sound segments.
-This can be used for audio segmentation, or semantic-level event detection when combined with other audio-visual descriptors.
-Silence can be detected in MPEG compressed audio directly (Patel and Sethi, 1995).
+Silence - Silence descriptor describes silent sound segments.
+This can be used for audio segmentation, or semantic-level event detection when combined with other audiovisual descriptors.
+Silence can be detected in MPEG compressed audio directly [41].